Nehonar/sharding-test-golang/README.md

 ## Educational Purpose

-This project is part of a portfolio designed to demonstrate:
+This project is part of a portfolio designed to demostrate:

 - Software architecture skills